Computational Approaches for Grocery Home Delivery Services: Introduction

 \section{Introduction}

-Due to the rapid digitalization of the retailing sector, \AttendedHomeDelivery ~(\AHD) services have increased in importance within the e-commerce sector.
-AHD services come into play whenever a retailing company offers an online shopping service that requires its customers to be present when their deliveries arrive.
+Due to the rapid digitalization of the retailing sector, \AttendedHomeDelivery ~\AHD services \cite{camsa05} have increased in importance within the e-commerce sector. \AHDN services come into play whenever a retailing company offers an online shopping service that requires its customers to be present when their deliveries arrive.
 Hence, the retailing company and the customer must mutually agree on a delivery time slot during which the arrival of the delivery as well as the presence of the customer can be assured.
-In most cases, a \VehicleRoutingTimeWindows ~(\cVRPTW) constitutes the optimization problem on which the service is based.
-The \cVRPTW is the problem of finding optimal tours for a fleet of vehicles and given capacity constraints in order to distribute goods to customers within defined time windows.

-While grocery home delivery services, as offered by most major grocery retailers nowadays, are a paradigm for \AHD services, there are many more applications that follow the same principle, such as maintenance and repair services, on-demand mobility services \cite{parragh_survey_2008}, patient home health care services \cite{fikar_home_2017}, etc. The phase during which customers place their orders is known to pose several interrelated logistical and optimization challenges and for being the computationally most challenging part of the overall planning process.
+This work focuses on the online shopping service of one of the world's leading grocery chains.
+Grocery home delivery services are prime examples of \AHDN services as temperature-sensitive goods cannot be dropped off at the door.
+Therefore, the customer must be present to receive their order.
+However, there are many more applications that follow the same principle, such as maintenance and repair services \cite{smartMeter}, on-demand mobility services \cite{parragh_survey_2008}, or patient home health care services \cite{fikar_home_2017}.

-Whenever an incoming customer wants to place an order through the company's website, the company must determine which delivery time windows they can offer to the customer.
-Ideally, the availability of time slots is decided based on the existing delivery schedule, which contains all previously placed orders, and the geographical information of the customer.
-However, also approximative methods that decide the availability without determining a delivery schedule are common practice.
-Next, the customer selects a time slot from the list of offered delivery time windows and the corresponding order is added into the delivery schedule at the selected time window.

-In more detail, the booking process is initiated by the retail company as described by the following two steps: \begin{itemize} \labitem {1.
-Feasible Slots: } { 1 \it(Feasible Slots)}{feasibleTimeSlots}

-Primarily, all offered time slots must be feasible, i.e., integrating the new order into the existing schedule has to result in a feasible schedule.
-Hence, the company must ensure that all deliveries can be fulfilled (by using the existing resources such as vehicles and drivers).

-Typically, a rather simple insertion heuristic is applied.
-In order to find a feasible delivery slot, the new order is iteratively inserted between existing orders into the delivery schedule until a feasible insertion is found.

-Making the right decisions at this early point of the delivery process is essential to ensure smooth logistic operations, customer satisfaction, and to avoid unexpected costs at a later stage.
-Accepting orders that cannot be fulfilled with the available resources either results in delayed deliveries or additional expenses, e.g., handing over the order to external service providers may become necessary.
-Moreover, if customers are not offered a desirable time slot, they will refuse to place their orders.
-Therefore, it is important for the retail company to schedule their fleet in a way that maximizes the availability of delivery slots offered to potential customers.